zakisheriff/One-Share/README.md

   Plug in your device — it appears instantly.

 - **Smart Permission Handling**
-  If your phone is locked, Lumen waits and refreshes automatically once unlocked.
+  If your phone is locked, One Share waits and refreshes automatically once unlocked.

 - **Force Reconnect Button**
   Fixes stubborn permission issues instantly.